zdata-inc/kustd/readme.md

   password: supersecret!
 EOF

-# See it's automatically syncronized to prod-frontend and prod-backend!
+# See it's automatically synchronized to prod-frontend and prod-backend!
 # The secret also has some extra useful annotations
 kubectl -n prod-frontend get secrets test -o yaml
 > metadata: